DevMountain/ecommerce-part-three/README.md

 ### Cart

-With the cart POST endpoint, you will expect a query of `user_id` that will take the id of the logged in user (Alternatively, you could get the _id from the passport session).
+With the cart POST endpoint, you will expect a request query of `user_id` that will take the id of the logged in user (Alternatively, you could get the _id from the passport session).
 In the handler, get the user.
 The request will have a JSON of the product that is being added to the cart, including a quantity.
 Add that item to the user's cart, then save the user.

 *Note*: At some point you may realize that the models you created earlier are not appropriate for what we're trying to do.
 Feel free to go back to your models to make them work.